vishvAsa/notes/content/materials/wood/plywood.md

   - use GreenPly Green (gold) brand blockboard/ plywood

 ## Birch plywood
+- Doesn't need laminate - naturally comes with good veneer.
-- Birch plywood does not have jagged edges and knots
+- Birch plywood does not have jagged edges and knots.
+Safer, and edges look better.
-- Grows fast in baltic countries
+- Grows fast in baltic countries.